 - Instructions:

 - Using a pastry brush, spread the glaze over each pear.
-Bake at 350 degrees fahrenheit for 30-35 minutes.
+Bake at 350 degrees Fahrenheit for 30-35 minutes.

 Notes